The Damage to Jewish-Americans - November 10th, Hour 2

 Yes, that's right.

-Listen to Fiasco, Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

 All right, we continue with Daniela Greenbaum Davis and Noah Pollock talking about Israel.

-Uh to me, victory is defined this way is Gaza can no longer be a launching pad and and using a band-aid called the the Iron Dome to shoot mys shoot these missiles out of the sky because eventually that that's not gonna work.
+To me, victory is defined this way, is Gaza can no longer be a launching pad and using a band-aid called the Iron Dome to shoot these missiles out of the sky because eventually that's not going to work and it's not enough and too many of the missiles get through.

-That's they can no longer be a launching area for Hezbollah.
+It can no longer be a launching area for Hezbollah.

 Yeah, but here's the key point about Gaza and what victory means here.

-Um one of the uh uh unfortunate facts of life is that peace only comes when the people who want to have war have been defeated, when a psychological and a cultural revolution has taken place where they experience defeat, they know they have lost, the belligerents have either been killed or are exhausted, and then you have the opportunity for peace.
+One of the unfortunate facts of life is that peace only comes when the people who want to have war have been defeated, when a psychological and a cultural revolution has taken place where they experience defeat, they know they have lost.

-There is such a kind of uh small-minded strategy here of constantly restraining Israel, constantly preventing them from finishing the job.
+There is such a kind of small-minded strategy here of constantly restraining Israel, constantly preventing them from finishing the job.

-They fight these skirmishes, and three years later they have to fight them again.
+They fight these skirmishes, and three years later, they have to fight them again.

-Now, part of that has been is the Israelis themselves not wanting to have to actually go in and do the full job, but a huge part of that has been the enormous diplomatic pressure they face from the United States and from Europe and from you know international media um that tries to tie their hands.
+But a huge part of that has been the enormous diplomatic pressure they face from the United States and from Europe and from international media that tries to tie their hands.

 What will actually end up with peace in Gaza is if Israel can finish the job, which means to go through every house, dig up every tunnel, blow up every tunnel shaft, find every rocket, and kill every Palestinian in Gaza who wants to raise a rifle at the IDF.

-Then you will have victory, and then there will be peace.
+Then you will have victory and then there will be peace.

 The reason we have peace with Germany and Japan today is because we defeated them overwhelmingly and decisively in a war.